abutcher/sti-grafana-graphite/README.md

 ## Source to Image

-The first thing you need to do is build the grafana-graphite imagge.
+The first thing you need to do is build the grafana-graphite image.

 ```
 make build